-STUDENTS MUST ADHERE TO: A professional and sanitary dress code during lab time.
+STUDENTS MUST ADHERE TO:

+A professional and sanitary dress code during lab time.
 Long pants and closed toed/non-slip shoes are mandatory for student safety.
-Gel nails/nail polish and all jewellery on the hands, wrist and lip must be removed.
-Any other facial piercings must not pose a safety or sanitary risk.
+All jewellery (watches, bracelets, rings) on the hands/ wrist must be removed.
+Professional chef hats and hairnets are supplied and are to be worn at all times in the lab.
+Gel nails/press-on nails and nail polish are not permitted as per the Manitoba Food Safety guidelines.
+We strive to create a professional, safe, and sanitary learning space for all.